-From autumn 2021, the Solicitors Qualifying Examination will replace the LPC as the new route to qualifying as a solicitor.
-What's changing with the SQE?
+In autumn 2021, the Solicitors Qualifying Examination replaced the LPC as the new route to qualifying as a solicitor.
+So, what changed with the SQE?
 Quite a lot...

 What is the SQE?

 It stands for ‘Solicitors Qualifying Exam’ and is the new way to qualify as a solicitor in England and Wales, replacing the old LPC, which will be completely replaced by 31 December 2032.

 Why is the LPC being replaced?